 Want to avoid inflicting that kind of pain on your readers?
 Then make a change.
 Stop saying these overused, overrated, tired buzzwords and phrases NOW.

 See also, “Thought leader.”
 See also, “webmistress.”
 See also, “SEO rockstar.”
 I think you get the idea here.
 Any of these made up titles do not make you seem more credible in your field.
 In fact, they just make you sound like a tool.
 Are you a social media marketer?
 Okay, then that’s your job title.
 You are not a maven, a wizard, a warrior, a sensei, or any other thing that would make what you do seem much cooler than what you actually do.
 Get real, people.
 You don’t see people who work in retail or sales calling themselves “sales starlets” do you?
 Nope.
 So stop that.

 When a co-worker asked, “What else would you use to describe them?” the answer was pretty clear: “Just don’t talk about them.”
 You could call them (er, us) “the current generation,” for all I care.
 If there has been no agreement on the age group for this generation, and no agreement on our name, how could you possibly categorize us all by our interests and characteristics?
 Exactly.
 Stop that.

 This one goes hand in hand with previous buzzword.
 “Millennials” are often described as “digital natives.”
 Not only has this phrase been beaten into the ground, but it’s just wrong.
 According to the OED, native means, “Inherent, innate; belonging to or connected with something by nature or natural constitution.”
 So you’re telling me there’s people born with a connection to gadgets and social media?
 I don’t think so, buddy.
 Yes, it’s true that people are using technology at younger and younger ages, but it doesn’t come naturally.
 Humans are not born with the innate ability to operate computers, upload pictures to Instagram, and code HTML.
 Those things are taught.

 When I was in school studying Journalism, this phrase was very reassuring.
-At this point, now that it’s been regurgitated over and over (kind of like the dog that eats his own poop, throws up, eats the vomit, poops that out, then tries to eat it again, “the one man human centipede”, as The Oatmeal calls it), it’s a little stale.
+At this point, now that it’s been regurgitated over and over (kind of like the dog that eats his own poop, throws up, eats the vomit, poops that out, then tries to eat it again, “the one man human centipede”, as a website named”The Oatmeal” calls it, it’s a little stale.
 Find a new catchphrase, please.
 Or better yet, just WRITE GOOD CONTENT.

 First of all, can we please think of less disgusting words to describe content that gets spread across the web quickly?
 I like the word, “shareable,” let’s go with that.
 Second, if you are writing tips that “GUARANTEE viral content,” you are wrong.
 There is no way to “guarantee” viral content.
 As Mitch Wagner says, “planning to go viral is like scheduling yourself to fall in love on Tuesday – it just doesn’t work that way.”
 Instead of using buzzwords to describe shareable content, start creating your own and lead by example!

 AHHHH!
 Stop!!!!
 Sorry, this is the buzzword that bothers me the most.
 I get it; infographics get consumed and shared more often.
 But do we really need to put the word “INFOGRAPHIC” in the title of every article or blog post containing an infographic?
 Here’s a hint: your headline and subject matter should be interesting enough to draw the reader’s attention.
 If it’s not, the subject is not any more interesting now that you’ve illustrated it in a pointless graphic.
 And don’t even get me started on how pointless those graphics are.
 Most so-called “infographics” are not even infographics at all.
 The term “content visualization” might be more appropriate, or more simply, just a graphic.
 It is only an “infographic” if it takes complex data and information and breaks it down using charts and graphics in order to make it easier to understand.
 If your subject is already easy to understand, just write a blog post.
 We all know how to read by now.
 We don’t need pictures to guide us through your web page.
 If your content is good enough people will read it.